Understanding your health

 What is hip bursitis?

-Irritation of the bursa can be primarily caused by:
+Irritation of the bursa can be caused mainly by:

-• Repetitive hip movements that are not properly managed (running, mountain hiking, or other leg exercises)
+• Repetitive hip movements that are poorly controlled (running, mountain hiking, leg exercises)

-• A direct trauma to the side of the hip (falling on the side of the body, receiving a blow)
+• Direct trauma to the side of the hip (falling on the side, being struck)

-More rarely, bursitis can be caused by an infection or rheumatoid arthritis.
-See the inflammatory arthritis section (coming soon).
+More rarely, bursitis can be caused by infection or rheumatoid arthritis.

 What are the risk factors for developing hip bursitis?

-Hip bursitis is more commonly found in the following groups:
+Hip bursitis is more common in the following groups:

-• Athletes or sports enthusiasts who participate in sports with repetitive leg movements or jumping (hockey, volleyball, basketball)
+• People who participate in sports involving repetitive leg movements (running, cycling, dancing)

 What are the symptoms of hip bursitis?